-Gray hydrogen is currently the main method for producing hydrogen, and it emits $CO_2$ in the manufacturing process.
-There is a need to expand the production of green hydrogen, which uses sunlight or other natural energy sources and water and does not emit $CO_2$ in the production process.
-Toyoda Gosei will build relationships while leveraging its strengths to contribute to the realization of carbon-neutral societies.
+Gray hydrogen is currently the main method for producing hydrogen, and it emits CO_2 in the manufacturing process.
+There is a need to expand the production of green hydrogen, which uses sunlight or other natural energy sources and water and does not emit CO_2 in the production process.
+Toyoda Gosei will build relationships while lowered by the contribute to the realization of carbon pourtal societies.

-\3 Collection container in which several tanks are attached to frame \4 Concept includes collaboration with partners
+3 Collection container in which several tanks are attached to frame 4 Concept includes collaboration with partners